AdobeDocs/campaign-standard.en/help/integrating/using/integrating-with-experience-manager.md

     1. Link
     1. Scene7 Image Template
     1. Targeted Reference
-    1. Text and Image
+    1. Text & Image
-    1. Text and Personalization
+    1. Text & Personalization

 * **HTML for emails is different from HTML for web**